 Capturing your children, especially during the holidays, is very much about their surroundings and the little details.
 When shooting those great photos of your kids, try to capture some “whole scene” shots where you can clearly see where they are and what they are doing.
 Don’t be afraid to take images like this with them as tiny components of the frame.
 This way you will be telling the story of the experience by setting the stage.

 Make sure you get the little details of what they are doing by composing and focusing on just their hands or a single object they are manipulating.
 Children find magic and joy in so many of the things we don’t notice or we take for granted so be sure to make this a part of the memory making with your family.

 Don’t forget that you are a pivotal part of your family!
 Make sure you capture images of you with your child or children, even if it’s the handheld “selfie”.
 Years down the road when they want to relive these precious memories, they will want to see that you were there, too.

 Print your images

 The experts say 90% of all digital images taken are never printed.
 Give to your children what you had as a child…the chance to flip through albums and see memories of themselves and their family in print.
 Whether it’s an album, fridge magnets, or individual prints, get them off your phone or computer and print them.
-And be sure to back them up with a simple tool like Picture Keeper.
+And be sure to back them up with an external hard drive, cloud service, or tool like Picture Keeper.
 You’ll be so glad you did!